-Established in 1967, the British Vehicle Rental and Leasing Association is the trade body for companies engaged in the leasing and rental of cars and commercial vehicles.
+Established in 1967, the BVRLA is the UK trade body for companies engaged in vehicle rental, leasing and fleet management.

 BVRLA members register around 50% of all new cars, vans and trucks sold each year and are responsible for a combined fleet of over five million vehicles, that’s 1-in-8 cars, 1-in-5 vans and 1-in-4 trucks operating on UK roads.
 These fleets are leading the charge to decarbonise road transport.
 The BVRLA’s Plug-in Pledge will see the sector registering 400,000 battery electric vehicles (BEVs) per year by 2025, making it responsible for 80% of new battery electric car and van sales.